jxzhangjhu/deterministic-uncertainty-quantification/README.md

 For both experiments, the paper's default are hardcoded and can be changed in place.

 The ResNet18 based CIFAR experiments are implemented in [train\_duq\_cifar.py](train_duq_cifar.py).
-All command line parameter defaults are as listed in the experimental details in Appendix A of the paper.
+All command line parameter defaults are as listed in the experimental details in Appendix A of the paper with the exception of training for 200 epochs instead of 75 to accommodate the Wide ResNet.

 For example: CIFAR-10 with gradient penalty with weight 0.5 and full training set: